Choosing the right SMS sender ID for your goals

 - We can help you set up a dedicated virtual mobile number for AU$179 per year.

 - Alpha tags are free if you have an SMS Broadcast account.
 To request one, simply log in and go to Sender IDs > Business Name.
-It takes 1 business day to get verified.
+For your request to be approved, the alpha tag must have relevance to your business name and/or use case.
+It takes up to 48 hours for a request to processed.
 Learn more here.